 End-to-end cyber security services provided by unrivaled experts.Cyber Risk

-Ioan Peters is an associate managing director in Kroll's Cyber Risk practice, based in the London office.
+Ioan Peters is a managing director in Kroll's Cyber Risk practice, based in the London office.
 Ioan has nearly 20 years of experience leading transformative information technology projects that have better enabled business operations and managed risks in organizations as diverse as law enforcement, the UK government, and blue-chip companies.
 His experience includes serving as a representative of the UK Government, for which he has worked bilaterally and multilaterally as a senior manager and consultant on matters relating to intellectual property protection, both in the country and abroad.

 Ioan joined Kroll from Airbus Group, where as Head of Security Audit, Corporate Security, he was responsible for ensuring the effectiveness of security controls across the Group, including critical human factors, in defending people, assets, and intellectual property from diverse external threats.
 In addition to implementing conventional audit measures, Ioan devised and deployed advanced techniques such as cyber-attack simulations; this methodology, which included the use of psychological strategies such as gamification, is currently being investigated as best practice by the UK Government.